kaidaniel/ski-2025/README.md

 #### Without a short stop in Tokyo (8 days):
 £1,068 (flight to Sapporo) + £495 (accomodation) + £255 (ski pass) + £180 (gear) + £95 (cars, gas, tolls)
 = £2,093 pp + ski lessons + food

+### Visas

+Those of us with [UK, Portuguese, Hungarian or German passports can enter Japan visa-free for 90 days](https://www.mofa.go.jp/j_info/visit/visa/short/novisa.html).
+Japanese citizens can come and go as they please of course.
+The [rules for Chinese citizens](https://www.mofa.go.jp/j_info/visit/visa/topics/china.html) read a bit arcane to me, but it sounds like it should be possible, esp. if you've gone in recent years?
+At least we'll have to make sure to get flights and hotels confirmed before we go.